A fictional representation of life with mental illness

 I like the upbeat ending, showing success for a couple of people even as they mourn the untimely defeat of another.

 The real genius is in the dialogues, the interactions with everyone in and out of the institution.
-I give “The Fruitcake Factory” 4.5 stars, the score would have been higher except for the handful of spelling errors I found.
+I give “The Fruitcake Factory” 4.5 stars.

 You can buy this book: